 5. Create office equipment policy

-Don’t let employees use outdated equipment: When you work in an office chances are you have an I.T. department that supplies computers and you have an office manager who buys necessary supplies.
-When you are working remotely, your employees do not have these departments handy.
+Don’t let employees use outdated equipment: When you work in an office, chances are you have an I.T. department that supplies computers and an office manager who buys necessary supplies.
+When you work remotely, your employees do not have these departments handy.
 Plus, if an employee has an old laptop, it may not accommodate the necessary software needed.
 And, if it breaks down, there is no I.T. department to fix or replace it.
 Instead, you need to formulate an equipment plan.

-Do create and communication an equipment standard: There are really no laws that say you need to give your employees office supplies or equipment.
+Do create and communicate your equipment standards: There are really no laws that say you need to give your employees office supplies or equipment.
 But you do need to think about their needs and what will make their jobs easy.

 Items you may consider providing are laptops, printers, scanners, and cell phones.
-For more common considerations, take a look at Remote.co.
 Also take into account special equipment needs.
 For example, if your employees will make several calls throughout the day so you may consider providing a headset.

-When it comes to software, write in your plan what is required and make it easy to install.
+When it comes to software, list your requirements clearly and make it easy to install.
 You want everyone up and running quickly so the focus can be on work versus admin.
 Also, consider what happens when an employee has a question or a problem with their software or equipment.
-Do you have an I.T. person they can call?
+Do you have an I.T. person they can call, or at least someone in the team who’s knowledgeable in technology that they can ask?

 6. Communicate career path and company objectives

-Don’t think short-term: When you are part of an office team, you most likely have an Intranet, internal newsletter or frequent companywide meetings.
-All of these help connect employees to the company, they feel part of the larger company goals and what a projected career path may be.
+Don’t think short-term: When you are part of an office team, you most likely have an intranet, internal newsletter or frequent company-wide meetings.
+All of these help connect employees to the company.
+They feel like a part of the larger company goals and understand what a projected career path may be.
 When you are remote, you are focused on the tasks at hand.

 Allow any employee to weigh in on these goals.
 You may get a winning idea from an unlikely source.
 All of these big picture communication tactics will keep employees informed, connected as a larger company, and empowered to know that their voice is being heard.

 Don’t assume everyone will work the same hours: When you are a remote company you need to be more flexible.
-Going remote allows for hiring people all over the globe and working parents the ability for drop off and pick up of children from school.
-These individuals lend themselves well to a remote environment because of the flexibility.
+Going remote allows you to hire people all over the world.
+It also allows working parents to drop off and pick up their kids from school.
+Certain people are attracted to the remote environment because of the flexibility.
 If you mandate certain hours or try to enforce conference calls on the fly, this will not go over well with your team.
+You may miss out on top talent.

 Do create a “soft” schedule: In other words, allow employees to have a great work/life balance.
-For example, instead of a lunch break at noon, maybe they wish to take a walk around 2.
+For example, instead of a lunch break at noon, maybe they’d prefer to work through that part of the day and take a longer break in the afternoon.
 Let your employees know they are free to take lunch and other scheduled breaks when it works with their day.
-But also employees need to be accountable for meeting deadlines.
-And, if you need regular conference calls with your team, schedule these at a set time each week.
+But employees still need to be accountable for meeting deadlines.
+And if you need regular conference calls with your team, schedule these at a set time each week.
 This will allow employees to factor this into their day.
-Also make sure it works for all employees no matter what timezone they are in.
+Also make sure it works for all employees no matter what time zone they are in.

 Two groups on opposite age spectrums are ideal fits for remote companies: baby boomers and millennials.
 Many baby boomers still wish to be part of the workforce, but want that downtime to spend with family.
-Millennials want the flexibility to focus on hobbies and travel as well as building their careers.
+Millennials want the flexibility to focus on hobbies and travel while they build their careers.
 By offering a flexible vacation schedule, you will attract and retain these employees.

-Instead of the standard two week vacation, maybe you offer ways for employees to travel and take time off while fitting in work.
+Instead of the standard two-week vacation, maybe you offer ways for employees to travel and take time off while fitting in work.
 Also, if you employ global workers, you need to take into account different holidays and what standard vacation is in different parts of the world.
-Formulating a vacation plan that works for all employees and meets your company deadlines is crucial.
+Formulating vacation plan that works for all employees and meets your company deadlines is crucial.

 8. Have fun